fizaakhtar805-code/fizaakhtar805-code/README.md

 🌸 Hi, I’m Fiza Akhtar!
-A 3rd-semester CS student and aspiring Software Engineer 🚀✨
+A 3rd-semester AI student and aspiring learner 🚀✨

-💻 I spent my first semester mastering the basics of Python, HTML, and CSS
+💻 I spent my first semester mastering the basics of programming in C++ and Python, and also  HTML and CSS

 ☕ I’ve since dived into Java and OOP, building logic-heavy applications